Chart Color Schemes

 Lismore features high concentrations of lone person households and group households, with a lower-than-average median household size

 Family households constitute 51.6% of all households, including 14.8% couples with children, 16.5% couples without children, and 18.8% single parent families.
-Non-family households account for 48.4%, with lone person households at 41.3% and group households comprising 7.1%.
-The median household size is 2.1 people, smaller than the Rest of NSW average of 2.4.
+Non-family households comprise the remaining 48.4%, with lone person households at 41.3% and group households making up 7.1%.
+The median household size is 2.1 people, which is smaller than the Regional NSW average of 2.4.

 Frequently Asked Questions - Households